Skip to content

 Hans Christian Andersen - Author

 Wise words by The Little Mermaid author.
 He’s not the only one to have said something along those lines in years gone by.
 In fact, much has been said about the power of music to affect people’s emotions and connect different groups of otherwise unrelated individuals.
 And hundreds of scientific studies have shown how music affects us physiologically.
-It can stimulate dopamine-release, change our heart rate – and generally transform how we feel.
+It can stimulate dopamine release, change our heart rate – and generally transform how we feel.
 So, when it comes to selecting music to play as part of an internal communications message – a LOT of thought should go into making the right selection.

-Dunbar’s work’s showed how performing music generates a natural ‘high’ and increases community bonding.
+Dunbar’s work showed how performing music generates a natural ‘high’ and increases community bonding.
 Apply that to the workplace and we can see how a group of employees with different languages, cultures and literacy levels can engage with one another through music – whether that’s creating a beat with stamping, hands clapping, humming or even playing instruments.

 We’ve applied this science across a number of client projects.
 We worked with one manufacturer on their annual ‘happiness day’ to inspire employees around the world to each submit different parts of a popular song – all edited together to create an engaging and shareable music video.
-We worked with another to create a project focused on safety and values – over two weeks a handful of employees rehearsed warm-up dances, then more than 1,000 of their colleagues united with them in a dramatic, musical celebration of the company’s values and safety programme.
+We worked with another to create a project focused on safety and values – over two weeks a handful of employees rehearsed warm-up dance routines, then more than 1,000 of their colleagues united with them in a dramatic, musical celebration of the company’s values and safety programme.

 The lockdown-led rise in remote working in 2020 forced the hand of technological innovation and experimentation.
-Zoom – the virtual meeting technology – for example, saw revenues skyrocket 300% in 2021 after the first year of the Covid 19 pandemic.
+Zoom – the virtual meeting technology – for example, saw revenues skyrocket 300% in 2021 after the first year of the Covid-19 pandemic.
 Some businesses have even hosted parties and socials using tools such as Weve and Party.Space where employees can enter the metaverse and control their own avatars to socialise.

 Naturally, the move to immerse ourselves in digital ‘spaces’ has accelerated.
 Overall, global spending on Augmented Reality (AR) and Virtual Reality (VR) headsets, software and services, including purchases by consumers, rose in 2020 to $12 billion, up 50% from 2019.